-Wor-Wic's certificate of proficiency and associate of science degree nursing programs are approved by the Maryland Board of Nursing.
+Wor-Wic's certificate and associate degree nursing programs are approved by the Maryland Board of Nursing.
 Students complete clinical experiences, in addition to studying nursing theory and general education subjects.
 High school or college courses in biology and chemistry are strongly recommended.